Royal Showband (1957-1974)

 whole new level, playing to a dancing public that had awakened from the slumber

 and drabness of the 50's.
-The Royal came roaring out of Waterford and took
+In 1957, the Royal came roaring out of Waterford and took

-the entire country by storm, setting many of the records for attendance which
+the entire country by storm, eventually setting many of the records for attendance which

 stand to this day.

-The band also made the first single by a showband, had the first
+The Royal also made the first single by a showband, had the first

 Irish showband number one hit on the Irish charts, and captured the imagination of a generation